kubevirt/kubevirt/docs/cluster-configuration.md

       managedDataSource: custom2
 ```

+## Workloads protection on uninstall

+`UninstallStrategy` defines how to proceed on uninstall when workloads (VirtualMachines, DataVolumes) still exist:
+- `BlockUninstallIfWorkloadsExist` will prevent the CR from being removed when workloads still exist.
+BlockUninstallIfWorkloadsExist is the safest choice to protect your workloads from accidental data loss, so it's strongly advised.
+- `RemoveWorkloads` will cause all the workloads to be cascading deleted on uninstall.
+**WARNING**: please notice that RemoveWorkloads will cause your workloads to be deleted as soon as this CR will be, even accidentally, deleted.
+Please correctly consider the implications of this option before setting it.

+`BlockUninstallIfWorkloadsExist` is the default behaviour.

 ## Configurations via Annotations

 In addition to `featureGates` field in HyperConverged CR's spec, the user can set annotations in the HyperConverged CR